xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ## 8K-MPA-16Z4D
 This MPA suites for deployments having combination of low speed and high speed port connectivity.
 It has 16x SFP56 low speed ports which supports 1GbE, 10GbE, 25GbE & 50GbE.
 And it also has 4x QSFPDD high speed connectivity which can support 4x 100GbE or 2x 400GbE.
+All ports supports inline MACSec and Class C timing only on QSFPDD ports.

 Default port speed of low speed ports (Ports 0 - 15) is 50GbE and 100GbE for high speed ports (Port 16 - 19)